Measurement of Water Quality Parameters

 a) It accelerates the deposition of metals due to higher temperatures.

-b) It minimizes the impact of metal emissions in urban environments.
+b) It minimises the impact of metal emissions in urban environments.

-c) It leads to increased emission of metals due to higher temperature.
+c) It leads to increased emission of metals due to higher temperatures.

 d) It does not affect the behaviour of metals in the atmosphere.